Mostrando entradas con la etiqueta school. Mostrar todas las entradas

 creative drawing task worksheets

-Supplement any grammar point beyond the text book, in this case practice the possessive adjectives- his and her- with the hair.Students will work on being an independent learner to identify the correct hair color.
+Supplement any grammar point beyond the text book, in this case practice the possessive adjectives- his and her- with the hair to establish ownership.Students will work on being an independent learner to identify the correct hair color.

 identify the correct hair color face unit worksheet